 - Create an Eye-Catching Design

 The design should enhance your message, not detract from it.
-Never let the design be the most important element of your piece.
-Someone once said “form follows function”.
+Architect Louis Sullivan coined the phrase “form ever follows function”.
+So never let the design be the most important element of your piece.
 Make sure your piece highlights the most important facts or figures.
 When you present quantitative information, use data; when you present qualitative information, try using graphics.
 If your budget allows it, hire a professional designer; but be sure to keep the message first and foremost.

 - Spread the Word